tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 A>   .setNumberOfSharesTextBoxTo(100)
 A>   .clickRequestValuationButton();
 A> ~~~~~~~~
-A> and use the following instead.
+A> and used the following instead.
 A> {:lang="java"}
 A> ~~~~~~~~
 A> ui.navigateToLandingPage().requestValuationForShares(100);